memfault/mtb-example-memfault/README.md

 [D] Body: Accepted
 ```

-A 1-second timer runs that will attempt to upload any data generated by the Memfault library (core dumps, metrics, etc).
+A 1-second timer runs that will attempt to upload any data generated by the Memfault library (core
+dumps, metrics, etc).
+For more information about how to use the demo CLI, refer to https://mflt.io/demo-cli

 ## Debugging